brinvex/brinvex-broker-connector/README.md

 #### IBKR - Symbol Discrepancy in Stock Position

-A discrepancy may be observed in the display symbols for stock positions, such as those in the German company Siemens (_ISIN: DE0007236101_).
+A discrepancy may be observed in the display symbols for stock positions, such as those in the German company Siemens (ISIN: DE0007236101).
 When purchased on IBIS, the symbol for Siemens stock may appear as "SIE" in the TWS platform and the Portfolio screen of the Interactive Brokers web application.
 However, in report statements, including flex statements, the symbol may be listed as "SIEd."
-This inconsistency arises due to the use of the primary exchange symbol in statements, which may differ from the symbol displayed in other parts of the platform.
+This inconsistency arises because reports use the primary exchange symbol, which may differ from the one displayed in other parts of the platform.
 Despite this variation, the stock remains the same, as confirmed by matching ISINs and other details.
 This behavior is a standard design feature of the IBKR platform.
+Starting in 2024, reports have filled not only the attribute _symbol_ but also _underlyingSymbol_, which (for Stocks and ETFs) provides a symbol we prefer for further processing.
+For old items, underlyingSymbol remains blank even when generating fresh reports for past periods.
+In these cases, the old _symbol_ field is used, but to make it consistent we do some reconciliation in code.
+It affects only few instruments:
+- _CSPX.DE -> SXR8.DE_
+- _SIEd -> SIE.DE_

 #### IBKR - Delayed Update Effect